sheltermanager/asm3/doc/manual/options.rst

   hide the country field from person addresses.
 This option is on by default since most shelters only deal with one country.

+* Remove the home and work telephone fields from person details: Setting this option will hide the home and work telephone fields from person records.

 * Remove the homechecked/by fields from person type according to the homechecked
   flag: This option is on by default and will hide the homechecked by and date fields from the person type slider if they don't have the homechecked flag.